madroxdupe42/peacefulscience.org/content/articles/biologos-evolving-position.md

 ## What Was BioLogos's Position?

-BioLogos' position, defended primarily by scientist Dennis Venema, was that **the genetic evidence demonstrates
-(A) our ancestral population size was never less than 10,000 individuals at any point in the last 18 million years,**
+BioLogos' position, defended primarily by scientist Dennis Venema, was that **(A) the genetic evidence demonstrates  our ancestral population size was never less than 10,000 individuals at any point in the last 18 million years,**

 > Venema says there is no way we can be traced back to a single couple...And given